Kinsale with Kids

 Fota Wildlife Park outside Cork is also a good place to spend the better part of a day.
 Even our kids, who have seen penguins in Antarctica and lions and giraffes up close in Africa, enjoyed the park-like animal exhibits and had fun encountering animals running wild, including peacocks and kangaroos.
 We visited in November and it was uncrowded but COLD, so be prepared!

 We’ve never had a bad meal in Kinsale.
-Our current favorite places are The Bulman, a pub near Charles Fort, Fishy Fishy, the Lemon Leaf Café/Deli, and if you’re tired of fish and Irish food, Cobra Tandoori, an excellent Indian restaurant in the middle of town.
+Our current favorite places are The Bulman, a pub near Charles Fort, Fishy Fishy, the Lemon Leaf Café/Deli, and if you’re tired of fish and Irish food, Cobra Tandoori, a good Indian restaurant in the middle of town.
 If you’re in town on a Wednesday, pick up lunch from any of the stands in the Farmer’s Market.

 Have you spent time in Kinsale and County Cork?
 What else would you recommend for families?